CSG closes investigation, proposes resolution for member compensation and discusses creation of student regent

 “There are a lot of campuses that have denied him … and that doesn’t have anything to do with the First Amendment,” she said.
 “Everywhere Richard Spencer has gone has been accompanied with physical violence.”

 A resolution calling for the University to prioritize student physical, mental and emotional safety over Richard Spencer passed 20 to 3.

 Majeske proposed an amendment to ask students not to engage in potential violence if Spencer were to come to campus.
 However, the amendment failed due to concerns over its relevancy, since the University is still negotiating with Spencer’s group.

 The student assembly also discussed the campus-wide email sent Tuesday by CSG President Anushka Sarkar, an LSA senior, and Vice President Nadine Jawad, a Public Policy junior, regarding a statement on opposition to Spencer’s potential visit, on grounds of safety concerns.

 As of Tuesday evening, according to Sarkar, the statement had received over 3,400 signatures.
 She plans to present this to the Board of Regents meeting Thursday.

 “We did not come to the University of Michigan to put our lives on the line,” the statement reads.
 “We did not come to the University of Michigan to live in fear of being harmed.”

-CORRECTION: With new information from CSG, the updated article details another representative has sent the email.
+CORRECTION: With new information from CSG, the updated article details a person not a part of CSG sent the email